Tuning-AI/StartupWhisper/README.md

 ## Frameworks
 + **Langchain**: We've implemented Langchain for the chat functionality, enabling smooth interactions with the assistant.
 + **Transformers**: The Transformers library is the backbone for fine-tuning and integrating advanced language models into our project.
++ **Streamlit**: For an interactive and user-friendly interface, we've incorporated Streamlit.
+This web app framework simplifies the presentation of our assistant, making it accessible and engaging for users.